leilayesufu/binary_trees/README.md

 # 0x1D.
 C - Binary trees
+#This project is for my alx software engineering program
 In this project, I learnt:
 - What is a binary tree
 - What is the difference between a binary tree and a Binary Search Tree